iamwouldyou/word-service/README.md

 * This simple application does not currently check if the word being inserted is a valid word.
    * We would need to build a service to check if a word is valid against an interal or external dictionary type service.
    * We would also need to gather the requirement on if slang words are valid.
-* There is also no localization built into the application if we want to support different languages.
+* There is no localization built into the application if we want to support different languages.
 Would need to discover if we need to support different languages.
-* There is also no check to discover if the word being searched was mis-spelled.
-We may just require the correct spelling and return no results.
-If there is no results we could also return a suggestion block for words that are close matches.
+* There is no check for misspelled search words.
+If there are no results we could return a suggestion block for words that are close matches.

 3) why requests were either designed synchronously or asynchronously
 * Right now all requests are designed synchronously.
 The next version will need to create asynchronous services for the list endpoints if we do not implement paging.
-The list endpoints will take longer periods of time as our datastore fills up.
+The list endpoints will take longer periods of time as our datastore fills up and more users are ou.
    * As a poc we can implement synchronously with the goal to have those implement paging and to later add the asynchronous services in the next iteration.

 Current Issues